 Consequences of a Juvenile Misdemeanor Conviction

 In most respects, juveniles convicted or adjudicated delinquent of misdemeanor crimes are still afforded a large measure of privacy.
 As a general rule, pursuant to Va.
 Code § 16.1-305, the court records are not open to the public and are accessible only to a few limited entities: attorneys in the case; treatment providers; probation officers; DMV; etc. The one glaring loophole is that Va.
 Code § 16.1-299 now provides that for purposes of forwarding their fingerprints and photographs to the Central Criminal Record Exchange, juveniles are treated exactly the same as adults.
 So while the court records will remain mostly sealed, there will still be a police record.
 Dissemination of such records however, is still supposed to be strictly limited.
-Under Va Code § 19.2-389.1, CCRE fingerprints and other record information on juvenile misdemeanor cases can for primarily only be used for law enforcement investigations (i.e.--fingerprint matching) and by prosecutors and probation officers when the juvenile offender has committed a new crime as an adult and is being sentenced and/or placed on probation.
+Under Va Code § 19.2-389.1, CCRE fingerprints and other record information on juvenile misdemeanor cases can only be used for law enforcement investigations (i.e.--fingerprint matching) and by prosecutors and probation officers when the juvenile offender has committed a new crime as an adult and is being sentenced and/or placed on probation.
 Yet another code section, § 16.1-301, requires "all law-enforcement agencies to take special precautions to ensure that law enforcement records concerning a juvenile are protected against disclosure to any unauthorized person," and specifically states that such records "shall not be open to the public" unless the juvenile was convicted of a violent felony.

 So in contrast to felony convictions, misdemeanor criminal records for juveniles should not be made available to colleges or employers.
 The letter of the law, however, is small comfort for the person whose information is mistakenly disseminated because of some bureaucratic mix up.
 The best protection juveniles have is preserving their right to have the record expunged, and that can only happen if the case gets reduced to a misdemeanor instead of a felony.
-When our lawyers represent juveniles accused with criminal offenses, our number one and overriding priority is to find a way to avoid a permanent felony record for life.
+When our lawyers represent juveniles accused with criminal offenses, our number one and overriding priority is to find a way to avoid a permanent record.

 Expungement of Juvenile Records